NC Nursing License Defense Attorney

 When the Board Comes Calling

 If you’ve received a letter or email from the North Carolina Board of Nursing (NCBON), it’s natural to feel anxious.
-Many nurses assume a complaint automatically means their career is over — it doesn’t.
+Many nurses assume that a complaint automatically means their career is over — it doesn’t.
+Speaking with a nursing license defense attorney early in the process can make all the difference.

-Every year, the NCBON investigates thousands of complaints, and most do not result in revocation or suspension.
+Every year, the NCBON investigates thousands of complaints.
 The key is knowing what to do next and getting the right help early.

-At Brooks Peterson Law, we guide North Carolina nurses through every stage of the Board process (from initial complaint to resolution) with the goal of protecting your license, your livelihood, and your reputation.
+Brooks Peterson PLLC guides North Carolina nurses through every stage of the Board process, from the initial complaint to final resolution, with the goal of protecting your nursing license, your livelihood, and your reputation.

 Understanding the NCBON and Its Authority